Sebastia, Nablus: Ottoman period

 The French explorer Victor Guérin visited the village in 1870 and found it to have less than a thousand inhabitants.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.

 In 1882, the PEF's Survey of Western Palestine described Sebastia as "A large and flourishing village, of stone and mud houses, on the hill of the ancient Samaria.
 The position is a very fine one; the hill rises some 400 to 500 feet above the open valley on the north, and is isolated on all sides but the east, where a narrow saddle exists some 200 feet lower than the top of the hill.
 There is a flat plateau on the top, on the east end of which the village stands, the plateau extending westwards for over half a mile.
 A higher knoll rises from the plateau, west of the village, from which a fine view is obtained as far as the Mediterranean Sea.
 The whole hill consists of soft soil, and is terraced to the very top.
 On the north it is bare and white, with steep slopes, and a few olives; a sort of recess exists on this side, which is all plough-land, in which stand the lower columns.
 On the south a beautiful olive-grove, rising in terrace above terrace, completely covers the sides of the hill, and a small extent of open terraced-land, for growing barley, exists towards the west and at the top.
-The village itself is ill-built, and modern, with ruins of a Crusading church of Neby Yahyah (St. John the Baptist), towards the northwest.
+The village itself is ill-built, and modern, with ruins of the crusader Cathedral of Saint John towards the northwest.